gdy-scu/FlightBERT_PP/README.md

 ### Create proper software and hardware environment

-You are recommended to create a virtual environment with the package requirements mentioned above, and conduct the training and test on the suggested system configurations.
+You are recommended to create a virtual environment with the package requirements mentioned above and conduct the training and test on the suggested system configurations.

 ## Training and Testing

-The training and testing are both packaged into the script of `run.py` for the FlightBERT++ framework with the different arguments in `config.json`.
+The training and testing are both packaged into the script of `run.py` for the FlightBERT++ framework with different arguments in `config.json`.

-The main arguments in `config.json` are descirbed bellow:
+The main arguments in `config.json` are described below:

 `learning_rate`: Float.
 The learning rate of the Adam optimizer. `default=0.0001`